yushiangfu/study-notes/04-c-spi-and-mtd.md

 lrwxrwxrwx    1 root     root             7 Mar 12 08:17 u-boot -> ../mtd1
 lrwxrwxrwx    1 root     root             7 Mar 12 08:17 u-boot-env -> ../mtd2
 ```

+Also, there's a folder containing link files with descriptive names, and each points to the corresponding character device file.
+Note that mtd1 to mtd5 represent the partition while mtd0 means the whole flash containing them.
+The mtd6 is another entire flash.

 From the description in DTS, we can see that there are three SPI controllers in AST2500.
 The SPI protocol replaces the address concept in the I2C protocol with slave selection, which is a prerequisite action before accessing devices.